Training-Free Global Geometric Association for 4D LiDAR Panoptic Segmentation: Introduction

+In addition, in real-world observations, instances may remain stationary, move across frames, or temporarily disappear due to occlusion or sensing limitations.
+Motivated by these instance states, we classify instances into three types: static, dynamic, and missing.
+For static instances, we apply statistics-based geometric filtering using the mean and covariance of their point distributions to preserve spatial consistency across frames.
+This filtering step also significantly reduces the number of matching candidates before applying global geometric association to dynamic instances, thereby ensuring computational efficiency.
+Moreover, we incorporate a short-term memory bank to recover temporarily unobservable instances.
+We retain only unmatched instances within a short-term window, preserving temporal consistency with minimal memory overhead.

-To wrap it up, we named our overall pipeline as \textsc{ICP-4D} and demonstrate its effectiveness through extensive experiments on the SemanticKITTI~\cite{behley2019semantickitti} and nuScenes~\cite{fong2022panoptic} benchmarks.
-Note that \textsc{ICP-4D} achieves superior performance over existing state-of-the-art methods and ranks 1st on the SemanticKITTI test leaderboard, even under the minimal setting of a single scan and without any additional training.
+To wrap it up, we named our overall pipeline as \textbf{\textsc{Geo-4D}} and demonstrate its effectiveness through extensive experiments on the SemanticKITTI~\cite{behley2019semantickitti} and nuScenes~\cite{fong2022panoptic} benchmarks.
+Note that \textsc{Geo-4D} achieves superior performance over existing state-of-the-art methods and ranks 1st on the SemanticKITTI test leaderboard, even under the minimal setting of a single scan and without any additional training.

-The contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce \textsc{ICP-4D} that is a novel training-free 4D LiDAR panoptic segmentation pipeline, flexibly integrated with a wide range of 3D panoptic segmentation networks. \item We propose a Sinkhorn-based soft matching strategy to enhance the robustness of point correspondences, and we delicately design instance state-conditioned solutions to effectively mitigate time complexity and occlusion. \item Extensive experiments in challenging environments clearly demonstrate the superiority of \textsc{ICP-4D}, supported by in-depth analysis. \end{itemize}
+The contributions of this work are summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce \textsc{Geo-4D} that is a novel training-free 4D LiDAR panoptic segmentation pipeline, flexibly integrated with a wide range of 3D panoptic segmentation networks. \item We propose a global geometric association strategy to enhance the robustness of instance correspondences, and we delicately design instance state-conditioned solutions to effectively mitigate time complexity and occlusion. \item Extensive experiments in challenging environments clearly demonstrate the superiority of \textsc{Geo-4D}, supported by in-depth analysis. \end{itemize}